15 March - 18 April 2023

 Costs and grant amounts

-A further total of 50 000 SEK per year may be applied for for accompanying family (spouse/partner and under-age children).
+A further total of 50 000 SEK may be applied for, for accompanying family members (spouse/partner and under-age children).
 The standard amount for accompanying family is the same, irrespective of the number of accompanying family members.
-The standard amount for accompanying family may be used as additional costs coverage according to URA’s rules for accompanying family members or corresponding costs.
+The standard amount for accompanying family may be used as additional costs coverage according to URA’s rules for accompanying family members who are not self-supporting or corresponding costs.

 The Swedish Research Council assumes that the administrating organisation, as the employer responsible, will cover any costs in excess of the standard amount.

-The grant period is 18–36 months, starting in January 2023.
-The first payment will be made during January 2023 at the earliest.
+The grant period is 18–36 months, starting in January 2024.
+Your project must begin within 6 months from the start of grant period.
+The first payment will be made during January 2024 at the earliest.

-A condition of the grant is that at least two thirds of the grant period is spent abroad, of which at least one third in a low income or lower middle income country according to OECD’s Development Assistance Committee DAC’s list External link, opens in new window. (columns “Least Developed Countries”, “Low Income Countries which are not LDCs” and “Lower Middle Income Countries and Territories which are not LDCs”).
+A condition of the grant is that at least two thirds of the grant period is spent abroad, of which at least one third in a least developed country or lower middle income country according to OECD’s Development Assistance Committee DAC’s list (columns “Least Developed Countries”, “Low Income Countries” and “Lower Middle Income Countries and Territories”).

 You must confirm that you fulfil the mobility condition by attaching a letter of invitation from the foreign host university or equivalent research institution, and also a description and justification of your choice.
 Both documents must cover the period stated in the application.